CodeHD121/Booking.com-Scrapingproject/README.md

 # Web-Scraper-Assignment

+My task was to extract specific data from the "task 1 - Kempinski Hotel..."-HTML file.
+Here is what I did:

 This scraper uses Python3 and Selenium.
 The input is HTML and the output a JSON string.

 Selenium for Python can be downloaded via pip, this is the documentation: